gyselroth/php-task-scheduler/README.md

 | `ignore_data`  | `false`  | bool | Only useful if set in a addJobOnce() call.
 If `true` the scheduler does not compare the jobs data to decide if a job needs to get rescheduled.  |

 >**Note**: Be careful with timeouts since it will kill your running job by force.
 You have been warned.
+You shall always use a native timeout in a function if supported.

 Let us add our mail job example again with some custom options:

->**Note:** We are using the OPTION_ constansts here, you may also just use the names documented above.
+>**Note**: We are using the OPTION_ constansts here, you may also just use the names documented above.

 ```php
 $mongodb = new MongoDB\Client('mongodb://localhost:27017');